modio/modio-docs/public/en-us/features/monetization/purchase-servers/modio-as-purchase-server.md

 - A title registered within mod.io with [Marketplace functionality enabled](/monetization/enabling).
 - SKU's registered to your mod.io game profile with [entitlements mapped](#entitlement-mapping), if you are using a third-party store.
-- Platform authentication for the platform where you intend to enable marketplace (i.e. Login with Xbox Live).
+- Platform authentication for the platform where you intend to enable marketplace (i.e. Login with XBOX Live).

 We also strongly encourage developers to utilize our official plugins and SDKs whenever possible, as these tools are specifically designed to abstract away much of the underlying complexity and get you up and running sooner.
 For implementation details related to specific plugins and SDK's, please see the following implementation guides: